 You committed to pnpm two years ago.
-Your repo has pnpm-lock.yaml, your CI uses pnpm install --frozen-lockfile, your Dockerfile pins corepack enable && corepack prepare pnpm@9.
+Your repo has pnpm-lock.yaml, your CI runs pnpm install --frozen-lockfile, your Dockerfile pins corepack enable && corepack prepare pnpm@11.
 Cursor or Claude Code does not care.
-It runs npm install lodash, creates a package-lock.json next to your existing pnpm-lock.yaml, possibly hoists differently than pnpm’s strict mode, and then commits both files.
-CI breaks because the workspace pnpm config no longer matches the npm-flat layout, a previously-resolved phantom dependency now fails to resolve, and your colleague pulls and gets a tangled node_modules.
-This is one of the most common low-grade AI failures and it compounds — once both lockfiles exist, every subsequent install is at risk.
+It runs npm install lodash, creates a package-lock.json next to your existing pnpm-lock.yaml, hoists differently than pnpm’s strict (non-flat) layout, and then stages both files.
+CI breaks because the workspace no longer matches the npm-flat layout, a previously-resolved phantom dependency now fails, and your colleague pulls and gets a tangled node_modules.
+This is one of the most common low-grade AI failures and it compounds: once both lockfiles exist, every later install is at risk.

 Common causes